anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 {: #MASA-REG-vr title='Representation of MASA issued voucher with additional registrar signature' artwork-align="left"}

 Depending on the security policy of the operator, this signature can also be interpreted by the pledge as explicit authorization of the registrar to install the contained trust anchor.
-The registrar sends the voucher to the registrar-agent.
+The registrar sends the voucher to the Registrar-Agent.

 ### Pledge-Enrollment-Request (PER) Processing (Registrar-Agent to Registrar) {#exchanges_uc2_2_per}

-After receiving the voucher, the registrar-agent sends the PER to the registrar in the same HTTP-over-TLS connection.
+After receiving the voucher, the Registrar-Agent sends the PER to the registrar in the same HTTP-over-TLS connection.
 Which is similar to the PER processing described in Section 5.2 of {{RFC8995}}.
-In case the PER cannot be send in the same HTTP-over-TLS connection the registrar-agent may send the PER in a new HTTP-over-TLS connection.
+In case the PER cannot be send in the same HTTP-over-TLS connection the Registrar-Agent may send the PER in a new HTTP-over-TLS connection.
 The registrar is able to correlate the PVR and the PER based on the signatures and the contained product-serial-number information.
 Note, this also addresses situations in which a nonceless voucher is used and may be pre-provisioned to the pledge.
 As specified in {{PER-response}} deviating from BRSKI the PER is not a raw PKCS#10.
-As the registrar-agent is involved in the exchange, the PKCS#10 is wrapped in a JWS object by the pledge and signed with pledge's IDevID to ensure proof-of-identity as outlined in {{per}}.
+As the Registrar-Agent is involved in the exchange, the PKCS#10 is wrapped in a JWS object by the pledge and signed with pledge's IDevID to ensure proof-of-identity as outlined in {{per}}.

 EST {{RFC7030}} standard endpoints (/simpleenroll, /simplereenroll, /serverkeygen, /cacerts) on the registrar cannot be used for BRSKI-PRM.
 This is caused by the utilization of signature wrapped-objects in BRSKI-PRM.